sjbennett123/polarlarp/content/current_writeups/Fear_by_torchlight/_index.md

 treasure:
  - Gems, Evaluate Items, Coins
 Rumors: >
   The patrols have been increasing at night as of late.
 Something marches in under the cover of darkness.
 For what purpose, only a sinister feel behind it.
 Why use torches at night when the moon provides a perfect veil for criminal activities.
 I have noticed more trees missing branches around the town lately, freshly cut too.
 I thought only the Dwarves of Stonewood understood the way to harvest them.
-But this seems crude and hasty
+But this seems crude and hasty.

-  ~Black Leaf, The Anvil Remembers Stonewood
+  Balor Ironleaf

+  Captain and Guildmaster of the Black Anvil Mercenary Company
 Props:
   - Bloody Fist Banners
   - Bloody Fist Costuming & Makeup (Red Scales on left side of face and 4 finger mark warpaint on right side of face)